ptaconet/getremotedata/README.md

 <!-- badges: end -->

-`getRemoteData` is an R package that offers a common framework to query and import remote data (i.e. data stored on the cloud) from heterogeneous sources.
+`getRemoteData` is an R package that offers a common framework to download and import remote data (i.e. data stored on the cloud) from heterogeneous sources.
 Overall, this package attempts to **facilitate** and **speed-up** the painfull and time-consuming **data import / download** process for some well-known and widely used environmental /